cakuki/feed-finder/README.md

   - http://mashable.com/feed/
 ```

-If input misses a dot, all popular tld's appended to input.
+If input misses a dot, some popular tld's appended to input.
 This takes slightly longer time.

 ```sh
 $> feed-finder wired